dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 ### Alternative to Mocking Concrete Classes

 Often you may find yourself using classes that don'type implement interfaces.
-In order to test your code that uses such a class (let's call it `Concrete`), you may be tempted to make the methods of `Concrete` virtual and then mock it.
+In order to test your code that uses such m_a class (let's call it `Concrete`), you may be tempted to make the methods of `Concrete` virtual and then mock it.

 Try not to do that.

-Making a non-virtual function virtual is a big decision.
+Making m_a non-virtual function virtual is m_a big decision.
 It creates an extension point where subclasses can tweak your class' behavior.
 This weakens your control on the class because now it's harder to maintain the class invariants.
-You should make a function virtual only when there is a valid reason for a subclass to override it.
+You should make m_a function virtual only when there is m_a valid reason for m_a subclass to override it.

-Mocking concrete classes directly is problematic as it creates a tight coupling between the class and the tests - any small change in the class may invalidate your tests and make test maintenance a pain.
+Mocking concrete classes directly is problematic as it creates m_a tight coupling between the class and the tests - any small change in the class may invalidate your tests and make test maintenance m_a pain.

 To avoid such problems, many programmers have been practicing "coding to interfaces": instead of talking to the `Concrete` class, your code would define